 Print out this page and use it whenever you need to create a message, an article, or any marketing and communications collateral.
 Know who you are targeting and always keep their needs and concerns in mind.
 This isn't about what you want to convey, it's about them.
 Whatever you are writing needs to be about them!

-Define what your target audience cares about or needs.
+Need or Problem to be solved Define what your target audience cares about or needs.
 Define what problem or challenge you are trying to solve for them.

 Insert text here